Gas tax holiday starts Friday; when will you see a change?

 This isn’t sitting well with gas stations.

 “Frustrated, confused, angry,” Herb said.
-“Small businesses now, we expect that the government to treat us fairly.
+“Small businesses right now, we expect the government to treat us fairly.
 This is more than unfair, this is abusive.”

 Herb said the solution they pitched to the legislature was for gas stations to get this money back in July in the form of a tax credit.